Portrait Of French Bulldog With Toy On Rug

 (Picture Credit: Getty Images)

-This game is a good way to get your dog used to someone he will be seeing on a regular basis like a good friend or relative.
+This game is a good way to get your dog used to someone he will be seeing regularly like a good friend or relative.
 Stand Monkey-In-The-Middle style with your dog standing in between you and the new human. hold out a treat for your dog to see, then toss it over his head.
 When the dog goes for the treat, have the new human toss another treat in front of your dog so he must move closer to the new human.
 Repeat the process, each time tossing the treats closer to the new human and farther from you.
-Eventually your dog will understand that this new human is another source of rewards and gradually obtain a level of comfort.
+Eventually, your dog will understand that this new human is another source of rewards and gradually obtain a level of comfort.
 Just don’t expect it to happen immediately or after one time playing the game.
 It’s a process.

 What other games and training do you do to help a shy dog?
 Let us know in the comments below!